-We started off our New Mexico road trip in the south, after driving over from Tucson to Las Cruces, New Mexico.
+We started off by driving from Tucson to Las Cruces, New Mexico.
 After a fantastic visit to White Sands National Monument and a tour of Spaceport, we spent the night in Truth or Consequences, before heading up to Albuquerque.
-On the way, we stopped off at the Very Large Array, home to the National Radio Astronomy Observatory, a perfect detour for my astronomy buff.
+On the way, we stopped off at the Very Large Array, home to the National Radio Astronomy Observatory (and commonly associated with its appearance in the movie Contact.)

 What to do in Albuquerque New Mexico